 \subsection{Constructing Ranking Pairs}

-On the left and right sides of Figure 1, two levels of ranking relations are extracted for specific users, \textit{i.e.}, spam ($>_u^-$) and normal ($>_u^+$) ranking relations.
-From spam level, if target $t$ has received a spam ($-$) action from user $u$, \textit{i.e.}, a negative ($u$, $t$) entry in signed matrix, we can assume that user $u$ brings more spamming indications to target $t$ than other targets that have normal or null interactions with $u$.
-For example, on the top left of Figure 1, user $u_1$ performs spamming activities to $t_1$ and $t_3$, but no feedback is provide to $t_2$, $t_4$ and $t_5$.
+On the left and right sides of \Cref{fig:spr-example}, two levels of ranking relations are extracted for specific users, \textit{i.e.}, spam ($>_u^-$) and normal ($>_u^+$) ranking relations.
+From spam level, if a target $t$ has received a spam ($-$) action from user $u$, \textit{i.e.}, a negative ($u$, $t$) entry in signed matrix, we can assume that user $u$ brings more spamming indications to target $t$ than other targets that have normal or null interactions with $u$.
+For example, on the top left of \Cref{fig:spr-example}, user $u_1$ performs spamming activities to $t_1$ and $t_3$, but there is no feedback on $t_2$, $t_4$ and $t_5$.
 So we tend to believe that targets $t_1$ and $t_3$ are more likely to be malicious entities compared to other targets from the perspective of user $u_1$.
-That is, using signed feedbacks of $u_1$, six spam ranking relations can be found: $t_1 >_{u_1^-} t_2$, $t_1 >_{u_1^-}t_4$, $t_1 >_{u_1^-}t_5$, and $t_3$ also ranks higher than $t_2$, $t_4$ and $t_5$ based on $u_1$'s perspective.
+That is, based on signed feedbacks of $u_1$, six spam ranking relations can be found: $t_1 >_{u_1^-} t_2$, $t_1 >_{u_1^-}t_4$, $t_1 >_{u_1^-}t_5$, and $t_3$ also ranks higher than $t_2$, $t_4$ and $t_5$ from the perspective of $u_1$.